near/nearcore/CONTRIBUTING.md

 Keep in mind the following:

 1. The changes need to be thoroughly tested.
 Refer to [this document](https://github.com/nearprotocol/nearcore/wiki/Writing-tests-for-nearcore) for our testing guidelines and overview of the testing infrastructure.
-2. Because of (1), starting with a `good first test` task is a good idea, since it helps you familiarize yourself with the testing infrastructure.
-3. If you get an issue assigned to you, please post updates at least once a week.
+2. If you get an issue assigned to you, please post updates at least once a week.
 It is also preferred for you to send a draft PR as early as you have something working, before it is ready.

 ### Submitting the PR